rob-derosa/CustomVisionHack/guide/backend_guide.md

    1. Click the __OK__ button
    <br/><img src="resources/vs_add_reference_common.png" width="75%" />
 1. Right-click on the `MyCommonLibrary` project and select Rebuild
-1. Right-click on your Functions app project and select Add > New Class... and name it __CosmosDataService.cs__
+1. Right-click on your Functions app project and select Add > Class... and name it __CosmosDataService.cs__
 1. Replace the empty class with the code from [this gist](https://gist.github.com/rob-derosa/d38e6a7c1bdba90b101a3e9ad7b6dfb6)
 1. Add the missing using statements
 1. The `_databaseId` is the name of your database and the `_collectionId` is then name of the table/collection - feel free to change these